Chittirajulaniharika/Spotify-Clone/README.md

 # 🎧 Spotify Clone

-A clean and responsive Spotify clone built with HTML, CSS, and JavaScript.
-This project features a sleek music player interface with a curated list of non-copyright songs, offering smooth controls and a user-friendly experience.

 A simple and stylish Spotify clone web app built using HTML, CSS, and JavaScript.
 This project showcases a minimal music player interface featuring non-copyrighted songs with smooth UI and playback features

 ![image alt](https://github.com/Chittirajulaniharika/Spotify-Clone/blob/36426731059d99c0a49c3b5ea695c8aaa1858e31/Screenshot%202025-06-28%20145518.png)